Sierras de Córdoba: Climate

 At lower elevations, the Sierra de Córdoba has a warm temperate to subtropical climate (Köppen Cwa), with hot, wet summers with frequent thunderstorms and mild, dry winters.
 Average annual rainfall at Córdoba is about 715 mm but is highly variable.
 On the eastern side of the Sierra, rainfall can be as high as 1200 mm per year, but it quickly drops off on the western side to less than 400 mm.
-Maximum temperatures at low elevations are high, ranging from 33 °C in summer to 16 °C in winter, but at elevations above 2000 meters, it has an monsoon-influenced continental climate (Köppen Dwb), average temperatures are about 10–14 C cooler and exposure is very high.
+Maximum temperatures at low elevations are high, ranging from 33 °C in summer to 16 °C in winter, but at elevations above 2000 meters, it has a monsoon-influenced continental climate (Köppen Dwb), average temperatures are about 10–14 C cooler and exposure is very high.
 However, because the winters are so dry, very little snow falls even at the highest elevations and there is no evidence of glacial or periglacial features from the Pleistocene.

 The cooler climate in the mountains has encouraged development of many summer resorts for the wealthy of Córdoba, notably Alta Gracia and Jesús María.